-There are 4 key components to a successful monitoring scheme for Forum Sentry.
+There are at least 4 key components to a successful monitoring scheme for Forum Sentry.

-1. Monitoring the device via SNMP Polling - This includes using a third party tool to periodically poll the devices via SNMP.
-This allows for collecting stats on the system resources (CPU, Memory Usage, etc..).
-Overtime this will build a "resource profile" so you know what percentages are in the norm, when the device is under particularly heavy load, etc. The MIBS required for this are included on the SNMP Monitoring screen in the WebAdmin interface.
+1. Monitoring the device via SNMP / JMX / REST API Polling - This includes using a third party tool to periodically poll the devices via SNMP, JMX, or REST API call.
+This allows for collecting stats on the system resources (CPU, Memory Usage, etc.).
+Over time this will build a "resource profile" so you know what percentages are in the norm, when the device is under particularly heavy load, etc. The MIBS required for SNMP monitoring are included on the SNMP Monitoring screen in the WebAdmin interface.
 Instructions for configuring this are in the attached Monitoring and Reporting Guide.

 2. Real Time Alerting - The Sentry IDP Rules can alert via email, SNMP trap, and logs.
 The Sentry runtime log messages can be sent to a remote Syslog server, where specific filters and alerts can be configured.
 A common scenario is to write all log messages off to a syslog server such as Splunk and then have rules in Splunk to alert on specific events.